ludemeury/twitter-clone/README.md

 # twitter-clone
-Tweeter clone using Node.JS, React and React Native
+Twitter clone using Node.JS, React and React Native